Walking in Eden

 Travel on the famous Settle-Carlisle Railway and walk from stations along the Eden Valley section of the line.

-Kirkby Stephen, Alston and Shap have 'Walkers are Welcome' accreditation with Kirkby Stephen being the first town in Cumbria to have obtained this.
+Kirkby Stephen and Alston have 'Walkers are Welcome' accreditation with Kirkby Stephen being the first town in Cumbria to have obtained this.

 Listen to the Eden Walking podcast our Penrith TIC staff recorded with Walks Around Britain.
 Hear all about how great Eden is for walkers!
 (The Eden walking segment starts at 6 minutes 30 seconds on the podcast).